HIPAA PAT-607 Mitigations and Sanctions

 integrity and availability of Protected Health Information (PHI) and to respond, accept or remediate as appropriate.

-Unmanned Aerial Systems (drones)
+Unmanned Aerial Systems (Drones)

 Due to potential risks to safety, security and privacy, USC generally prohibits operations of an Unmanned Aerial System (UAS; commonly known as a drone) on or above USC property or in connection with a USC-sanctioned or affiliated event or activity, including commercial, recreational, hobbyist, or other uses.